Affordable Therapy Options For Mental Health

 Some support groups may not technically qualify as “group therapy” since they’re not always led by a licensed therapist.
 Regardless of their technical definition, these groups can provide meaningful insight and social connection.

-Because the licensed therapists who work through these platforms don’t have to pay for office space or other forms of overhead, online therapy costs are often lower than they are with traditional counseling.
+Because the licensed therapists who work through these platforms don’t have to pay for office space or other forms of overhead, online therapy costs are often lower than they are with traditional therapy.
 It is important to note that medication management and diagnoses are not available through many online therapy services.

 So, what does online therapy cost?
 In comparison to in-person therapy, which can cost anywhere from $100 to $200 per session, online platforms like BetterHelp typically cost $65 to $90 per week, billed every four weeks.

 Researchers have found that online therapy sessions can be just as effective as in-person sessions.
 In a recent analysis of online interventions, researchers reviewed details from 24 studies.
-They concluded that both video therapy sessions and telephone-delivered interventions can effectively treat various mental health conditions, including depression, anxiety, posttraumatic stress disorder, and adjustment disorder.
+They concluded that both video therapy sessions and telephone-delivered interventions could effectively treat various mental health conditions, including depression, anxiety, posttraumatic stress disorder, and adjustment disorder.

 Getty/AnnaStills